Kartik-soni-201900274/Smj_Bandak_Application/README.md

 * [Material Design](https://material.io/) - Make beautiful products, faster.
 Material is a design system – backed by open-source code – that helps teams build digital experiences

-* [Google Firebase](https://www.mysql.com/) - MySQL is a relational database management system based on SQL – Structured Query Language.
+* [MySQL](https://www.mysql.com/) - MySQL is a relational database management system based on SQL – Structured Query Language.
 The application is used for a wide range of purposes, including data warehousing, e-commerce, and logging applications.

 * [Java ](https://www.java.com/en/)-Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 ## Features:-